 Step 1: Talk with a bail bondsman and make financial arrangements for how you will pay the bond.

 Step 2: The bail bondsman files the bail bond with the jailer

 Step 3: Wait for the release of your friend or family member at the jail.

-Once your bail bondsman files a bail bond with the jailer at the Newport Beach Jail, they will begin to process the release of the inmate.
+Once your bail bondsman files a bail bond with the jailer at the Newport Beach Jail, they will begin the release process of the inmate.
 This can take anywhere from 20 minutes on a good day, to as much as 6 hours on a really busy day.

 It is important to note that the Newport Beach Jail is a temporary holding facility, and is not mean to hold inmates for more than a day.

 Every morning at around 8 am, a bus comes by to take inmates from local jails such as Newport Beach, and takes them to the county jail in Santa Ana.
 Just to be processed into this jail can take up to 8 hours.
 Getting released can take just as long, if not longer.